 The morning I made these buttermilk pancakes from scratch, The Husband was hoping for quiche.
 Yes, my husband is man enough to admit he likes quiche.
 I think it’s sexy.

 I wanted pancakes.
 These pancakes to be exact.
 And since I am the only one in this house that knows how to make quiche or pancakes, pancakes won.

 I really think I will never make pancakes without buttermilk in the batter again.
 It gave them a really creamy texture that just melted in your mouth.

 The Husband thinks he still prefers regular old Aunt Jemima pancake syrup over the homemade orange syrup.
 Little Tot and I disagree.
 We both loved it.
 It was very fresh and not hard to make at all.
 Martha Stewart probably would have used freshly squeezed orange juice, but I was hungry.
 From concentrate works just as well.

 If you have leftovers, you can place waxed paper between each pancake and wrap them in aluminum foil.
 However, I actually had to ration out the pancakes you see pictured so that I would have something to photograph.
 After I was satisfied with the pictures and gave the all clear, they were promptly eaten.

-Buttermilk Pancakes with Homemade Orange Syrup
+Buttermilk Pancakes from Scratch with Homemade Orange Syrup

 - 1 cup granulated sugar